 - Choppers

-FOR PREPARING THE MELOMAKARONA GREEK COOKIES RECIPE
+FOR THE PREPARATION OF MELOMAKARONA GREEK COOKIES RECIPE

-To flavor the syrup, I also add lemon and orange zest and a piece of cinnamon stick.
+To flavor the syrup I also add lemon and orange zest and a piece of cinnamon stick.

 Annalisa